zeddlyf/EyyBack/README.md

 - PATCH `/api/rides/:id/status` - Update ride status
 - POST `/api/rides/:id/rate` - Rate completed ride

+### Wallets
+- POST `/api/wallets` - Create a new wallet
+- GET `/api/wallets` - Get all wallets for authenticated user
+- GET `/api/wallets/:id` - Get a wallet by ID (owned by user)
+- PUT `/api/wallets/:id` - Update a wallet by ID (owned by user)
+- DELETE `/api/wallets/:id` - Delete a wallet by ID (owned by user)

+### Payments
+- POST `/api/payments` - Create a new payment
+- GET `/api/payments` - Get all payments for authenticated user
+- GET `/api/payments/:id` - Get a payment by ID (owned by user)
+- PUT `/api/payments/:id` - Update a payment by ID (owned by user)
+- DELETE `/api/payments/:id` - Delete a payment by ID (owned by user)

 ## Socket.IO Events

 ### Client to Server